 With Montessori teachers in high-demand, you can open doors to new career opportunities in the United States and abroad.
-Designed to meet your career and personal goals, Whitworth University collaborated with Montessori Northwest and The National Center for Montessori in the Public Sector to develop a program that offers training and expertise from leaders in public Montessori education.
+Whitworth University collaborated with Montessori Northwest and The National Center for Montessori in the Public Sector to develop a program designed to meet your career and personal goals, offering training and expertise from leaders in public Montessori education.

 - Options to earn your Montessori diploma, master's degree and teacher certification